![]() |

 Some of the best evidence for past climates comes from the core samples of ice sheets in Antarctica, Greenland, and other locations.
 These ice sheets represent the accumulation of many thousands of years of snow and ice through time being laid down year after year.
 Within each of these layers are encapsulated samples of the Earth's atmosphere that can be used to establish a record of the temperature and greenhouse gases in the atmosphere over time.
 Above is a plot of the temperature and carbon dioxide proxy obtained from cores of the Antarctic ice sheets at Vostok.
 The spikes and valleys in this record have been found to match well with the geological record of the coming and going of ice ages.

 Notice in the record how the Temperature (blue line) and Carbon Dioxide (red line) fluctuations closely follow one another.
 Methane Gases concentrations have a similar matching pattern.
 The casual correlations provide a measure of historical evidence that the concentrations of greenhouse gases influence the Earth's climate.
 A closer examination of these proxies however, reveal that the Carbon Dioxide and Methane changes lag the expected temperature changes on average by several hundred years (see the PNAS article by James Hansen and Makiko Sato).
-This lag is often used to dispute that greenhouse gas concentrations drive the climate of the Earth, for if they did it is argued their increases should proceed, not lag the temperature spikes.
+This lag is often used to dispute that greenhouse gas concentrations drive the climate of the Earth, for if they did it is argued their increases would proceed, not lag the temperature spikes.
 Although this argument cannot and should not be dismissed outright, considering how much scatter there is in the data, the time spans being addressed, and how ancient these records are, it is difficult to theoretically explain and attach any mechanism of immanent significance to this discrepancy; whereas there are numerous plausible explanations for this discrepancy that fit within the prevailing theories of climate science.
-Most recently, with additions of a greater range and sampling of proxies, evidence is building that carbon dioxide increases did indeed drive the warming once the earth tilt and orbit came out of its last ice age bent and that the lag found earlier in the evidence is simply due to the fact that most of the initial information about the prehistoric global climate came from Antarctica where warming lagged until the ocean currents shifted into a new circulation with increasing temperatures around the globe.
-There is still much we do not know about ancient climates however.
+A few of them are: that there is a lag in the time that gases became sealed into the ice and the possibility they migrate slightly upwards through the ice with time, that the capture of greenhouse gases in Antarctic ice naturally lagged behind due the influences of ocean uptake and circulations and the rates of continental vegetation change and adaptation, and that acting climate feedback mechanisms could have driven the temperature to increase faster than the greenhouse gases did.
 One of the least understood trends in these records remains a fully viable explanation of how drops in interglacial CO2 occur.

-Given the many uncertainties and variability in the records, and the inability to go back in time to gather more precise data, the debate over numerous slight but perplexing discrepancies may never be rigorously resolved one way or the other.
+Given the many uncertainties and variability in the records, and the inability to go back in time to gather more precise data, the debate over this slight but perplexing discrepancy is unlikely to ever be rigorously resolved one way or the other.
 Consequently, none of these proxies should ever be considered as hard facts, but rather they should be considered together, as a whole, to be a very old story passed down through the ages; one that has grown fuzzy with time, but from which we can still make out momentous trends.

 The actual temperature increases that may occur in the future due to increases in greenhouse gas concentrations in the atmosphere remains uncertain mainly because the Earth has many significant feedback mechanisms within the dynamics of its climate system.
-These feedbacks can either amplify or repress climate changes and are difficult to precisely characterize (this topic is comprehensively covered in our educational software).
+These feedbacks can either amplify or repress the forcing of climate change and are difficult to precisely characterize (this topic is comprehensively covered in our educational software).
 Likewise, these feedbacks introduce significant non-linearity and unstable chaotic features into the trends.
 Hence, as would be expected in any serious science studies, there are a number of notable scientists that continue to be skeptical about many of the climate predictions that are being put forth.
-All the same, credible climate models that accurately track historic climate trends through the orbital cycles of ice ages all include these strong feedbacks.
+All the same, credible climate models that accurately track historic climate trends through the orbital cycles of ice ages all appear to have reasonably quantified these strong feedbacks.

 Globe of Coastal Elevations above Sea Level